The Mount of Olives – Ezekiel 11

 22 Then the cherubim lifted their wings and rose into the air with their wheels beside them, and the glory of the God of Israel hovered above them.
 23 Then the glory of the Lord went up from the city and stopped above the mountain to the east.
 Ezekiel 11:22-23 (NLT)

-As the glory of the Lord departed the temple, the painful reality of the spiritual chasm between a holy God and sinful people was all too apparent.
-God’s great move of redemption that began with Abraham and continued through Moses, David and the prophets appeared to have failed.
-But it did not fail, and in fact, did not even surprise God.
-As foreshadowed when Abraham was instructed by the Lord to bring Isaac to Mount Moriah as a sin sacrifice (which did not go through), this was the very place where centuries later, the Father would instead permit the sacrifice of His only beloved Son on a cross at Calvary.
-God always had this loving plan of redemption for women and men, asking only that they have faith and repentance.
+But God’s plan did not fail, and in fact, the peoples’ failure to keep the covenant did not surprise Him.
+As foreshadowed when Abraham was instructed by the Lord to bring Isaac to Mount Moriah as a sin sacrifice, which God did not permit to go through, this chosen location would one day be the same place where the Father would permit the sacrifice of His own beloved Son, Jesus, on the cross at Calvary.
+God always had this loving plan of redemption in mind for the salvation of people everywhere, throughout history, asking only that we have faith and humbly seek to repent of our sins.

-9 After saying this, he was taken up into a cloud while they were watching, and they could no longer see him.
+After saying this, he was taken up into a cloud while they were watching, and they could no longer see him.
 10 As they strained to see him rising into heaven, two white-robed men suddenly stood among them.
 11 “Men of Galilee,” they said, “why are you standing here staring into heaven?
 Jesus has been taken from you into heaven, but someday he will return from heaven in the same way you saw him go!”

 12 Then the apostles returned to Jerusalem from the Mount of Olives, a distance of half a mile.
 Acts 1:9-12 (NLT)